amazon-archives/aws-media-services-workflow-composer/3-RuleBasedEncoding/README.md

 4. Select **Configure test event** from the lambda toolbar.
 5. In the dialog box, check **Create new test event**.
 6. Enter `dummyGuid` as the **Event name**.
 7. Paste the JSON below into the the code box.
+This is just a fake guid to start the workflow.
+We will be using the test dynamodb table data to test the lambda rather than looking up a workflow in dynamodb.

    ```json
    {"guid":"notarealguid"}